 Taking one of the underground Rome tours helps you delve deeper into life in the imperial age.

 Our tour kicked off at the Capuchin Crypt in Via Veneto, also called Bone Chapel and sometimes wrongly referred to as the Capuchin catacombs in Rome.

-In the crypt, you can visit both the museum, displaying a beautiful Caravaggio painting and the crypt itself.
+In the crypt, you can visit both the museum and the crypt itself.
 The museum is a collection of objects and documents related to the Capuchin order.
 You will admire their vestments and paintings, and right after that, the famous crypt.